bootic/bootic-api-client-js/README.md

 bootic
   .auth('bearer', { accessToken: 'aabbcc...xxyyzz' })
   .then(function(root) {
-    // root cointains the root entry points and embedded data console.log(root.account.status)
+    // root contains the API's entry points and embedded data for your account and token console.log(root.account.status)
     root.products.find(1234).then(function(product) {
       // product contains the product's data and available/related actions
-      // in this case we'll call the .update action that will internally perform a PATCH request product.update(online_stock: 10)
+      // in this case we'll call the `update` action that will internally perform a PATCH request product.update(online_stock: 10).then(function() {
+        // yay!
       })
     })
+  })
 ```

-An easy way to visualize the entry point and linked actions is by using our API's HAL browser at [https://api.bootic.net/browser/](api.bootic.net/browser/).
+An easy way to visualize the available actions and data for each endpoint under the Bootic API is by using our HAL browser at [api.bootic.net/browser/](https://api.bootic.net/browser/).

 ## Client entities (Element, Collection, etc)